roman-milk/roman-milk.github.io/the-escort.md

  "Come on honey, put that log in me.
 I'm one white lady who loves black meat.
 Use me honey; use me like the black cock loving whore that I am."

  I saw the little smirk on his face and I knew what was going to happen.
 I had stroked his ego and got him excited and he was going get done in a hurry which is what I was hoping for.
-He mounted me and started fucking me and I hissed in his ear: Report_Story #2
+He mounted me and started fucking me and I hissed in his ear: